How to Export Capital One Bank Statements as a Spreadsheet (.CSV)

 Click done, and the file will be downloaded to your computer.

-Step 4: Upload the file to Keeper Tax!
+Step #4: Skip the export with Keeper Tax!